bcwaters/minusmail/firefox/README.md

 Each username includes a random number to ensure uniqueness.

 ## Usage

-### Email Autocomplete
-- Click on any email input field
-- The extension will automatically fill it with `yourusername@minusmail.com`

 ### Verification Code Autocomplete
 - Click on any verification code input field